Minh23122003/quanlyhocsinh/README.md

 # quanlyhocsinh
-Student management website by using Python-flask, Mysql server, javascript
+Student management website by using Python-flask, Mysql, javascript

 The steps run the :
 -Cloning the project